This community-focused shelter doubles the YWCA’s ability to protect domestic violence victims.

 Women and children can seek safety, emotional support and medical help here, secure in the knowledge that the facility is equipped with state-of-the-art security systems and provides free comprehensive services such as counseling, medical treatment and exams and economic empowerment programs.

 FSB designers created an environment that fosters a sense of community among its residents.
 The courageous women and children who are sheltered here can begin to rebuild their lives surrounded by the comfort of modern, updated rooms, as well as indoor and outdoor playgrounds that encourage play time with their children, even during a time of crisis.
+A kitchen, dining room, medical clinic, laundry facilities, TV/media room and children’s play area, along with meeting rooms and administrative offices, round out the facility.

 Through our work on this project, FSB is proud to play a small role in changing the generational dynamic of domestic abuse and ultimately saving lives in Oklahoma City.